Who Should You Inform?

 CPF Matters

-CPF member, the nominated beneficiary will receive the deceased person's CPF savings and any monies or assets owned by them.
-However, if no nomination is made, the Public Trustes will handle CPF savings, other monies, or assets and distribute them to the deceased person's family in accordance with the law.
+However, if no nomination is made, the Public Trustees will handle CPF savings, other monies, or assets and distribute them to the deceased person’s family in accordance with the law.

 Important Documents